 The Monastery of Sant’Anna in Camprena where The English Patient was filmed.

-Bagno Vignoni, where you can plunge your feet into deliciously warm spa waters
+Bagno Vignoni, where you can plunge your feet into deliciously warm spa waters.

-‘Crete Senesi’, or Siennese Clays
+‘Crete Senesi’, or Siennese Clay.

 The hotel was originally a 13th-century castle and has beautiful views of the hills surrounding Asciano.
 The restaurant has a beautiful terrace and there is wellness area including a sauna and an outdoor swimming pool with hydro massage area.